karakalo/lumen/doc/narrative-colors.markdown

 The event processing checks for key presses and close-window events, which cause it to exit the main (outer) event loop and terminate the app.
-Key presses happen when you press any key on the keyboard, even modifiers like Shift or Control.
-The `Close_Window` event is generated when you select the window manager's "Close" button, usually an "X" in the title bar or something like it, depending on your window manager and its configuration.
+Key presses happen when you press any key on the keyboard, even "modifier" keys like Shift or Control.
+The `Close_Window` event is generated when you trigger the window manager's "Close Window" action, usually by clicking an "X" in the title bar or something like it, depending on your window manager and its configuration.

 After it has gobbled up and processed all the events in the inner loop, the app then goes into the actual OpenGL drawing code.
 Finally!

-Normal X apps spend much of their time blocked on the event queue, waiting for an event to show up, which doesn't take any real CPU time.
+Most GUI apps spend much of their time blocked on the event queue, waiting for an event to show up, which doesn't take any real CPU time.
 That's what Lumen's canned event-loop routines do, too, which is why they'll sometimes be placed into a separate task, so the rest of the app can go about its business